Music of Namibia: R&B, pop, afro-pop

 R&B has been popular in Namibia since the 1990s.
 Namibian R&B singers have influenced the genre with afro-pop.
 Most of them perform a mixture of pop/afro-pop and R&B. Afro-pop is the African style of wester-pop.
-The Namibian R&B/pop genre has produced continental celebrated duo Gal Level and solo singers African Boy, Sally Boss Madam, Christi Nomath Warner Warner Christi (who uses her poetry as basis for her lyrics) & Lady May.
+The Namibian R&B/pop genre has produced continental celebrated duo Gal Level and solo singers African Boy, Sally Boss Madam, Christi Nomath Warner (who uses her poetry as basis for her lyrics) & Lady May.
 Te Quila, Jewelz and Sally Boss Madam are one of the most promising R&B/pop singers of Namibia.
 Male artist such as Rodger and Nasti are also popular they all show influence from Ne-Yo, Mario, and Chris Brown.
 Jossy Joss and Big Ben are one of the earliest singers of Namibia.
 Big Ben has been the most consistent with this genre since his first release in 2001.